katiehickman/katiehickman.github.io/team_doc.md

 ## Web Project

 ### Project Description
-A collection of minilabs with descriptions behind it
+A collection of minilabs with descriptions behind it.
+So far, we plan to use a random password generator, find your counselor form, binary search project, and calculator.
+We want to highlight key collegeboard topics such as procedural abstraction (print function), lists (find your counselor form), conditonals (password generator), and more.

 ### Project Plans/Ideas/Wires
-We plan to utilize Katie's first trimester random password generator and have a section on our website that explains the code behind it.
-After this, we plan to make other minilabs and explain the code behind those so users can discover the process behind the webise.
+We plan to utilize Katie's first trimester random password generator as well as similar PBL projects with parallel sections on our website that explains the code behind them.
+Some of these ideas include redoing and reusing Gabriel's Binary Search project

 ### Time box